MicrosoftDocs/dynamics-365-fraud-protection/content/promocode-set-up-loss-prevention.md

 -	The decimal precision is two decimal places.
 -	The following characters are escaped in all columns: commas, new line characters, and multiline characters.
--	Any field that has a **"NOT NULL"** constraint is mandatory.
-All other fields are optional.

 ### Required data entities for data mapping